Ouranosaurus: Postcranial skeleton

-The most conspicuous feature of Ouranosaurus is a large "sail" on its back, supported by long, wide, neural spines, that spanned its entire rump and tail, resembling that of Spinosaurus, a well-known meat-eating dinosaur also known from northern Africa.
-These tall neural spines did not closely resemble those of sail-backs such as Dimetrodon of the Permian Period.
-The supporting spines in a sailback become thinner distally, whereas in Ouranosaurus the spines actually become thicker distally and flatten.
+The most conspicuous feature of Ouranosaurus is a large "sail" on its back, supported by long, wide, neural spines, that spanned its entire rump and tail, resembling that of Spinosaurus, a well-known meat-eating dinosaur also known from northern Africa as well as those of the modern Crested chamaeleon (Trioceros cristatus) which has a moderate sail on its back, and to a lesser extent the sail-backed temnospondyl Platyhystrix rugosus.
+These tall neural spines did not closely resemble those of sail-backed synapsids such as Dimetrodon of the Permian Period as the supporting spines in synapsids become thinner distally, whereas in Ouranosaurus (as well as the afformentioned sail-backed reptiles and amphibians) the spines actually become thicker distally and flatten.
 The posterior spines were also bound together by ossified tendons, which stiffened the back.
 Finally, the spine length peaks over the forelimbs.

 The first four dorsal vertebrae are unknown; the fifth already bears a 32 cm that is pointed and slightly hooked; Taquet presumed it might have anchored a tendon to support the neck or skull.
 The tenth, eleventh and twelfth spines are the longest, at about 63 cm.
 The last dorsal spine, the seventeenth, has a grooved posterior edge, in which the anterior corner of the lower spine of the first sacral vertebra is locked.
 The spines over the six sacral vertebrae are markedly lower, but those of the tail base again longer; towards the end of the tail the spines gradually shorten.

 The dorsal "sail" is usually explained as either functioning as a system for thermoregulation or a display structure.
 An alternative hypothesis is that the back might have carried a hump consisting of muscle tissue or fat, resembling that of a bison or camel, rather than a sail.
 It could have been used for energy storage to survive a lean season.